Fordenstraz/Corey-Bickford-Capstone/README.md

 Being a teacher requires planning on many levels: Year-long curriculum goals, monthly unit schedules, weekly lesson organization, and daily planners are just a few examples that my app is aimed to assist with.

 Many teachers resort to using purchased spreadsheet templates.
 These can be pricey, and restrictive.
-Having a resource that is easy to personalize to their preferences
+Having a resource that is easy to personalize to their preference would be an asset for many educators.

 ### User Profile